Just-In-Time Analytics, Semantic Binding, and the Rise of Virtual Knowledge Graph

 }

-To target just one role, query the subclass directly (?emp a ex:Manager).
-The filter that distinguishes them lives in the binding, not in the query.
-A subtle but important consequence: because ex:Manager carries a different outgoing edge (ex:manages) than ex:IndividualContributor (ex:worksIn), the role distinction is now encoded in the graph topology itself rather than as a string property — which is exactly what makes ontological reasoning over it possible.
+To target one role, query the subclass directly (?emp a ex:Manager).
+The filter lives in the binding, not the query.
+And because ex:Manager carries a different outgoing edge (ex:manages) than ex:IndividualContributor (ex:worksIn), the role distinction is encoded in graph topology itself rather than as a string property — which is what makes ontological reasoning over it possible.

-For a deeper treatment of how subclass reasoning interacts with filtered bindings — including the pitfall where a
+For how subclass reasoning interacts with filtered bindings — including the pitfall where a

 schema:Personquery unexpectedly includes or excludes a subclass depending on whether reasoning is enabled — see Part 11: Appendix — Graph-SQL Mapping.